Usage

 Two additional arguments are provided to assist with bootstrapping:

-* --inr-backup-bootstrap - Specifies where to send queries for IP addresses and ASNs should normal bootstrapping not yield an answer.
+--tld-lookup- Specifies where to send queries for TLDs such as ".com".
+This defaults to IANA.--inr-backup-bootstrap- Specifies where to send queries for IP addresses and ASNs should normal bootstrapping not yield an answer.
 This defaults to ARIN.

 Caching